 They are planted in the wrong spots and can suffer from “death by mechanical input.”
 The amount of heat loading from vehicles and buildings can also affect trees in a negative way.

 Adams discussed the changes that are taking place to help keep the trees around campus healthy.
 The primary job is monitoring pests and completing tree risk assessments that test UT trees for failure potential.
+With the help of proper medicines that are non-toxic to humans there can be Pest control as pests can be easily gotten rid of.

 “We’re taking a look at contractor plans, making sure numbers are right,” he said.
 “We’re going to be standing on that and getting a fair amount of planning done.”